Stability of ALE Ricci-flat manifolds under Ricci flow: Introduction

-Another source of motivation comes from the question of continuing the Ricci flow after it reached a finite time singularity on a $4$-dimensional closed Riemannian manifold: the works of Bamler \cite{Bam-Zha-I} and Simon \cite{Sim-Ext} show that the singularities that can eventually show up are exactly ALE Ricci-flat metrics.
-However, there is no classification available of such metrics in dimension $4$ at the moment, except Kronheimer's classification for hyperk\"ahler metrics \cite{Kron-Class}.\\
+Another source of motivation comes from the question of continuing the Ricci flow after it reached a finite time singularity on a $4$-dimensional closed Riemannian manifold: the works of Bamler and Zhang \cite{Bam-Zha-I} and Simon \cite{Sim-Ext} show that the singularities that can eventually show up for Ricci flows with bounded scalar curvature are orbifold singularities and thus modelled over ALE Ricci-flat metrics.
+A strong connection between the appereance of such singularities and the stability of their blow-up limits is expected.
+However, there is no classification available of such metrics in dimension $4$ at the moment, except Kronheimer's classification for hyperk\"ahler metrics \cite{Kron-Class}. \\

 Finally, we would like to discuss some related results especially regarding the stability of closed Ricci-flat metrics.
 There have been basically two approaches.
 On one hand, Sesum \cite{Ses-Lin-Dyn-Sta} has proved the stability of integrable Ricci-flat metrics on closed manifolds: in this case, the convergence rate is exponential since the spectrum of the Lichnerowicz operator is discrete.
 On the other hand, Haslhofer-M\"uller \cite{Has-Mul-Lam} and the second author \cite{Kro-Sta-Ric-Sol} have proved Lojasiewicz inequalities for Perelman's entropies which are monotone under the Ricci flow and whose critical points are exactly Ricci-flat metrics and Ricci solitons, respectively.
+The analysis in the proof of Theorem \ref{main-theo-bis} differs substantially from these two previous approaches as these tools and features are not available in our setting.\\

 The paper is organized as follows.
 Section \ref{def-ALE} recalls the basic definitions of ALE spaces together with the notions of linear stability and integrability of a Ricci-flat metric.
 Section \ref{sec-moduli-space} gives a detailed description of the space of gauged ALE Ricci-flat metrics: see Theorem \ref{ell-reg-prop} and Theorem \ref{analyticset}.
 Section \ref{Ricci-Flat-ALE-Kahler} investigates the integrability of K\"ahler Ricci-flat metrics: this is the content of Theorem \ref{CY-ALE-Int}.
 Section \ref{RF-Sec} is devoted to the proof of the first part of Theorem \ref{main-theo-bis}.
 Section \ref{sec-equ-flo} discusses the structure of the Ricci-DeTurck flow.
 Section \ref{Short-time} establishes pointwise and integral short time estimates.
 The core of the proof of Theorem \ref{main-theo-bis} is contained in Section \ref{deco-met-sec}: a priori uniform in time $L^2$ estimates are proved with the help of a suitable notion of strict positivity for the Lichnerowicz operator developed for Schr\"odinger operators by Devyver \cite{Dev-Gau-Est}.
 The infinite time existence and the convergence aspects of Theorem \ref{main-theo-bis} are then proved in Section \ref{Exi-conv}.
 Finally, Section \ref{Nash-Moser-Sec} proves the last part of Theorem \ref{main-theo-bis}: the decay in time is verified with the help of a Nash-Moser iteration.